-The training intake in the autumn had a very good number of new trainees.
+The training intake in the autumn had a very good number of new trainees considering the difficulties throughout the year and the fact that the Training had to start in October online.
 The training fees of course make an important contribution to revenue.
 Thanks as always go to the Training Committee for all their hard work attracting trainees, publicising the training and maintaining the Guild's reputation by offering such a high standard training.